rarambepola/Prevalence-Madagascar/README.md

 * `Prevalence/1_prevalence_monthly_surfaces.R` requires the folder `Incidence_surfaces` and files `static_stack.tif`, `rain_stack.tif`, `lst_stack.tif`, `evi_stack.tif`
 * `Prevalence/2_prevalence_monthly_surfaces_uncertainty.R` requires the folder `Incidence_surfaces` and files `static_stack.tif`, `rain_stack.tif`, `lst_stack.tif`, `evi_stack.tif`

 Please note that the catchment model requires a large amount of information to be read into memory (around 30 GB) and therefore is unlikely to run on machines with less than 64GB of RAM.
-Intermediate raster steps are not included due to their size.
+Intermediate raster outputs are not included due to their size.

 The causal inference scripts require the R packages [RCITcpp](https://github.com/rarambepola/RCITcpp) for efficient independence testing.